neildunbar/mariadb55/README.md

 The data volume must be mounted at the container directory `/var/lib/mysql`.

-The SSL volume must be mounted at the container directory `/etc/ssl/mysql`.
+The SSL volume must be mounted (ideally read-only) at the container directory `/etc/ssl/mysql`.

 Within the SSL volume there should also be a directory called `root` which will contain a set of *client* certificates with names like